spencerteetaert/networkOptimizer/README.md

 in data usage.
 The network health is the fitness variable that determines whether a given evolution of the network survives or not.

 ### Algorithm
-The algorithm I uses graph theory to find the shortest possible path between nodes.
+The algorithm uses graph theory to find the shortest possible path between nodes.
 The difficulty with this program is measuring the weight of a given connection.
 Because connections that are near fully loaded should not ever be choosen I needed to weight the connections base on their remaining bandwidth.
 Unfortunately it is impossible to know the remiaining bandwidth without first knowing the path.
 This puts us in a catch 22.
 Like my civil engineering professor always says: "To find the answer you must know the answer".